edgexfoundry/edgex-go/ZMQWindows.md

 3. In any directory you prefer, clone the source of ZMQ that matches the version/commit you downloaded from AppVeyor: `git clone https://github.com/zeromq/libzmq.git`.

-4. Copy over the `include` directory from the source downloaded in step 3 to  `%GOPATH%\src\github.com\pebbe\zmq4\usr\local\include`, ensuring that any necessary directories that don't exist are created.
+4. Copy over the `include` directory from the source downloaded in step 3 to  `%GOPATH%\src\github.com\pebbe\zmq4\usr\local\include`, ensuring that any necessary parent directories that don't exist are created.

 5. Set the following environment variables (run this in PowerShell):